-Capital projects awarded funds in 2019 funding cycle (or in prior years) will not be eligible for additional funding in subsequent years.
-This does not apply to on-going housing programs.
+Capital projects awarded funds in the 2020 funding cycle (or in prior years) may be eligible for additional funding in subsequent years if the project is moving forward and adequate progress is being made to secure other funding.
+For on-going housing programs, the agency must demonstrate adequate progress in meeting the prior year's contract obligations including timely expenditure of funds.